 Pre-licensing courses can be completed in a live classroom setting, or online.
 Both types of courses can be taken at accredited educational institutions, such as community colleges and public universities.

-Alternatively, you can take live or online courses offered by private real estate schools like Kaplan.
+Alternatively, you can take live or online courses offered by private real estate schools like Brightwood.
 These schools must be approved by the state’s real estate licensing authority.
 Texas and California’s real estate licensing divisions have a listing of approved real estate schools on their websites.

 Generally speaking, if a real estate school lists courses for your state, then they are approved.
 If you want to make sure if a particular school is an approved provider, contact your state’s licensing division.